Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.63 - July 8th, 2020
+    * Added `is_rbf` field to `https://api.blockchair.com/bitcoin/dashboards/transaction/{:hash}` and `https://api.blockchair.com/bitcoin/dashboards/transactions/{:hash}₀,...,{:hash}ᵩ` endpoints.
+It yields `true` if the transaction can be replaced with a transaction with a higher fee (replace-by-fee), and `false` otherwise.
+For blockchain transactions it shows whether the transaction could've been replaced before it has been included into the block.
+Available for Bitcoin Testnet as well.
+    * Fixed a bug with Tezos when API returned error `500` for blocks with no transactions
 * v.2.0.62 - July 2nd, 2020
     * We're happy to announce that Groestlcoin support has been extended up to at least January 1st, 2021.
     * `https://api.blockchair.com/{:eos_chain}/raw/account/{:address}` endpoint now has `?actions=true` option showing the last 10 actions for account